 In addition, Tigress has a collection of supporting transformations that can help with resilience to attack, diversity, and stealth:

 - Control flow flattening,

 - Control flow splitting with opaque predicates,

 - encoding of Literals, Data, and Arithmetic.

 Tigress also supports three transformations designed to thwart particular static and dynamic analyses:

 Tigress is designed such that, from a single source program, it is possible to generate large numbers of highly diversified variants.
 This diversity is both static and dynamic, i.e. two variants will differ both in their machine code and in the resulting instruction traces.
 In essence, every decision Tigress makes is dependent on a randomization seed, controllable by the user.
 There are two major sources of diversity:

 - Tigress goes to great lengths to provide as many variants of each transformation as possible.
 For example, our virtualization transformation supports eight kinds of dispatch, can generate arbitrarily complex virtual instruction sets, and can generate instructions which arbitrarily mix stack and register operands.

-- Challenges: To stimulate reverse engineering research, we are publishing sets of challenge problems generated by Tigress.
+Challenges: To stimulate reverse engineering research, we are publishing sets of challenge problems generated by Tigress.
 Prizes will be awarded to those who are first to crack.

 Education.
-In our classes we use Tigress to generate reverse engineering exam/challenge problems for the students.
-We use Tigress' RandomFuns trasformation to generate a unique random program for every student in the class, next transform the program using some appropriate combination of obfuscations, and finally give the resulting program to students as a cracking target.
-The difficulty of the challenge can be easily varied by picking different sequences of transformations, and, since diversity guarantees that every program instance is unique, cheating is made more difficult.
+In our classes we use Tigress to generate reverse engineering exercises and take-home exams for the students.
+We use Tigress' RandomFuns transformation to generate a unique random program for every student in the class and protect it using some appropriate combination of transformations.
+The difficulty of the exercises can be easily varied by picking different sequences of transformations, and, since diversity guarantees that every program instance is unique, cheating is made more difficult.